sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 Then login with your account credentials.

+!!! note "Note"
+    Please try to tidy up behind you, so if not used anymore delete the resources you create.
+    Nonetheless, we will clean up all resources once per day, so don't be surprised if everything is gone, that's intentionally.

 ## Introduction

 A very brief overview of what we are going to build in this workshop.